FloodCamML/FloodCamML_cloudrun/README.md

 ## About the CamML Project

 CamML is an open source project for crowd labeling and ML prediction of real-time webcam imagery.
-See the full project description in the [NC-12 FloodCamML repo](https://github.com/FloodCamML/NC12-FloodCamML#nc-12-floodcamml).
+See the full project description at [floodcamml.org](https://floodcamml.org/).